Kerala CM hails completion of Kochi-Mangaluru natural gas pipeline project | Headlines

 Kerala CM hails completion of Kochi-Mangaluru natural gas pipeline project

-Kerala Chief Minister Pinarayi Vijayan on Tuesday hailed the completion of GAIL's Kochi-Mangaluru natural gas pipeline, saying completion of the project halted due to various obstacles was one of the major poll promises of his government.
+Kerala Chief Minister Pinarayi Vijayan on Tuesday hailed the completion of GAIL's Kochi-Mangaluru natural gas pipeline, saying it was one of the major poll promises of his government and its success is a ''manifestation of change'' in the way business is conducted in the southern state.
 Noting that GAIL had to stop the project in September 2104 due to several obstacles, the Chief Minister said at the 450 km pipeline's virtual inaugural function that his government, after coming to power in 2016, had to ''clear obstacles by proactively addressing the genuine concerns of the people''.

 ''GAIL authorities also stood by us in making this project come to life.
 I am extremely happy that our combined efforts have borne fruits,'' he said.
-Prime Minister Narendra Modi inaugurated the 450-km natural gas pipeline between Kochi and Mangalore in the virtual event attended by dignitaries including governors and chief ministers of Kerala and Karnataka, Union Petroleum Minister Dharmendra Pradhan, and authorities of GAIL.
+Prime Minister Narendra Modi inaugurated the 450-km natural gas pipeline between Kochi and Mangaluru at the virtual event attended by dignitaries including governors and chief ministers of Kerala and Karnataka, Union Petroleum Minister Dharmendra Pradhan and authorities of GAIL.

+In a tweet after the inaugural function, Vijayan said, ''Another promise kept; the Government has been able to realize the Kochi-Mangaluru GAIL Pipeline.
+Today, @PMOIndia Shri @narendramodiji dedicated it to the nation.
+The success of the project is a manifestation of the change in the way business is conducted in the state.''
+Addressing the function, Vijayan said 414 kms of 450-km natural pipeline is in Kerala and the project could be completed after overcoming several roadblocks like court cases.

+''It was a daunting task to lay the pipeline through the thickly populated areas, hills and waterbodies,'' the chief minister recalled.
+He said the project will help significantly improve quality of life people in the state.

 ALSO READ